TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocForExtension/CreateFromScratch.rst

    Be sure to fill out Settings.cfg correctly as described in :ref:`settings-cfg`.

-3. Render the documentation (locally)
+3. Render the Documentation

    Before you publish your changes, make sure the documentation is rendered correctly.

    Look at :ref:`rendering-docs-quickstart` for a quick start.

-4. When you are done, publish your changes
+4. When You Are Done, Publish Your Changes

    If you are working on your own 3rdparty extension, make it publicly available.
    The documentation will then automatically be rendered on docs.typo3.org.